 November 23 — AstraZeneca Reports Vaccine Is 90% Effective; FDA Grants EUA for Second Antibody Treatment

-When AstraZeneca’s COVID-19 is administered as a half dose followed by a full dose at least a month later, it can be approximately 90% effective.
+When AstraZeneca’s COVID-19 vaccine is administered as a half dose followed by a full dose at least a month later, it can be approximately 90% effective.
 This vaccine is easier to distribute and scale up than other vaccines, and the drug maker says it can have as many as 200 million doses by the end of 2020 and 700 million by the end of the first quarter of 2021.

 Meanwhile, the FDA grants an EUA for a second COVID-19 antibody treatment.
 The cocktail, manufactured by Regeneron, was administered to Trump when he was battling COVID-19 at the beginning of October.
 In a clinical trial of 800 people, the treatment significantly reduced virus levels within days.